ABOUT THE PROGRAM

 Whom should I contact for questions about test scores?

 Test scores should be sent directly by the testing company to Auburn University, using the institution code 1005 for both the GRE and TOEFL (if applicable).
 It can take three to six weeks for the test scores to be transmitted to Auburn and processed by the Graduate School.
 If your scores are not in the system after three to six weeks, please contact the Graduate School and the Educational Psychology Admissions Coordinator for assistance.
 If the application deadline is approaching, you can send a copy of your unofficial score report for use in admissions decisions.
-However, you will still have to supply official score reports from the testing company before beginning the program.
+However, you will still have to supply official score reports for the TOEFL (if applicable) and GRE (if you choose to submit scores) from the testing company before beginning the program.

 FINANCIAL AID AND GRADUATE ASSISTANTSHIPS